-For the CS variant of Racket, the main bytecode format is non-portable machine code.
-For the 3m and CGC variants of Racket, bytecode is portable in the sense that it is machine-independent.
-Setting current-compile-target-machine to #f selects a separate machine-independent and variant-independent format on all Racket variants, but running code in that format requires an additional internal conversion step to the variant’s main bytecode format.
+For the CS implementation of Racket, the main bytecode format is non-portable machine code.
+For the BC implementation of Racket, bytecode is portable in the sense that it is machine-independent.
+Setting current-compile-target-machine to #f selects a separate machine-independent and variant-independent format on all Racket implementations, but running code in that format requires an additional internal conversion step to the implementation’s main bytecode format.

-Machine-independent bytecode for 3m or CGC is further compiled to native code via a just-in-time or JIT compiler.
+Machine-independent bytecode for the BC implementation is further compiled to native code via a just-in-time or JIT compiler.
 The JIT compiler substantially speeds programs that execute tight loops, arithmetic on small integers, and arithmetic on inexact real numbers.
 Currently, JIT compilation is supported for x86, x86_64 (a.k.a.
-AMD64), ARM, and 32-bit PowerPC processors.
+AMD64), 32-bit ARM, and 32-bit PowerPC processors.
 The JIT compiler can be disabled via the eval-jit-enabled parameter or the --no-jit/-j command-line flag for racket.
-Setting eval-jit-enabled to #f has not effect on the CS variant of Racket.
+Setting eval-jit-enabled to #f has no effect on the CS implementation of Racket.

 The JIT compiler works incrementally as functions are applied, but the JIT compiler makes only limited use of run-time information when compiling procedures, since the code for a given module body or lambda abstraction is compiled only once.
 The JIT’s granularity of compilation is a single procedure body, not counting the bodies of any lexically nested procedures.
 The overhead for JIT compilation is normally so small that it is difficult to detect.